 Option A.2 looks attractive from MGC perspective, however, existing profile specifications assign the BDDP to the MGC (due to the “master” attribute of a MGC, see also clause 3.2.1);

-thus, starting point for stage 3 would be the assumption of a “QoS technology aware” MGC (i.e. option A.1)
+thus, the starting point for stage 3 would be the assumption of a “QoS technology aware” MGC (i.e. option A.1)

 any IEPS call indicator support isn’t straight forward to justify.